-Expenses for professional and general liability coverage allocated to the Company were \$4.4 million for the year ended December 31, 2022, and are included in other operating expenses on the consolidated statement of operations.
+Expenses for professional and general liability coverage allocated to the Company were \$1.5 million for the year ended December 31, 2023, and are included in other operating expenses on the consolidated income statement.
 Allocated expenses for professional and general liability coverage include expenses to reflect the results of the actuarial review performed by a third party as well as management's consideration of material developments in the Company's active claims.